Home » Recipes » Main Dish

 Different kinds of chicken meat taste best at different temperatures.
 And with the sous vide you can make sure cooking takes place at the perfect temperature.

-Some people prefer even higher temperatures for chicken thighs, and they are tasty at over cook a wider range of temperatures than chicken breasts.
-However I find 165 F gives me the perfect combination of juicy and tender chicken meat.
+Some people prefer even higher temperatures for chicken thighs, and they are delicious at a wider range of temperatures than chicken breasts.
+However I find 165 F gives me perfect juicy and tender chicken meat.

 top view of sous vide chicken thighs